mattracx/2_columns_layout/README.md

-# 2 Columns Responsive Layout - Flutter App
+# 2 Columns Responsive Layout - Flutter/Dart App

 It includes 2 columns (sidebar 260px on the left, main content on the right) In the main content there is a fixed header 60px and a scrollable GridView